Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Methods

 with the terminal marginal $P_T(s_f)= R(s_f)/Z$.
 In GFlowNets, the training objective ensures that the flow satisfies these conservation constraints.
 In practice, this is achieved by parameterizing $P_F$, and optionally $P_B$, so that the conservation law holds at all internal states and the boundary matches the reward at terminals \cite{bengio2023gflownet}.
 Previous work \cite{UsGFlowNets} achieved this by minimizing the violation of local consistency conditions, such as the flow matching (Eq.~\ref{eq:conservation}).
 Although effective, these local objectives can suffer from a slow credit assignment problem \cite{malkin2022trajectory}.
 The reward function $R(s_f)$ at a terminal state only provides a direct learning signal to the final transition, and this information must propagate backward through the DAG one step at a time during training.
 This can be inefficient for long trajectories or when the reward landscape is complex.

 In this work, instead, we use the trajectory balance (TB) objective \cite{malkin2022trajectory}.
-TB enforces the flow consistency condition over an entire trajectory in a single step.
+TB enforces the flow-consistency condition over the entire trajectory in a single step.
 We have for all complete trajectories the condition,

 We parameterize the total flow $Z$ and the forward $P_F(s^{\prime}|s)$ and backward probabilities $P_B(s| s^{\prime})$ with a graph neural network (GNN) with parameters $\theta$.
 The learning objective is to minimize the squared difference loss,